Labour Party (Ireland): 2019–present

-After the General Election, Brendan Howlin announced his intention to step down as the leader of the Labour Party.
+After the general election, Brendan Howlin announced his intention to step down as the leader of the Labour Party.
 On 3 April 2020 Alan Kelly was elected as party leader, edging out fellow Dáil colleague Aodhán Ó Ríordáin 55% to 45%.
 In July 2021, the party gained a seventh TD in the Dáil after Ivana Bacik won the 2021 Dublin Bay South by-election.
-In March 2022, Kelly resigned suddenly as leader, less than two years into the role and having not lead the party into an election.
+In March 2022, Kelly resigned suddenly as leader, less than two years into the role and having not led the party into an election.
 He did so upon being informed by Sean Sherlock and Duncan Smith, both of whom had supported him in his leadership bid, along with Mark Wall, that the parliamentary party had lost "collective confidence" in his leadership.
 The plan to remove him was devised by the parliamentary party in the home of Senator Marie Sherlock, in the absence of Kelly.
-An internal report reportedly showed that every one of the party’s nationally elected representatives were at risk of losing their seats in the next general election.
+An internal report reportedly showed that every one of the party's nationally elected representatives were at risk of losing their seats in the next general election.
 Kelly became emotional as he announced his resignation, stating that the decision by the parliamentary party was a "surprise" to him, but that he accepted it immediately.
 On 24 March 2022 Ivana Bacik was confirmed as the new leader of the party unopposed at a conference in Dublin.

+At the 2024 European Parliament election, Aodhán Ó Ríordáin was elected in the Dublin constituency, the first MEP elected for the party since 2009.
+In the 2024 Irish general election, Labour under Bacik's leadership nearly doubled their Dáil representation to 11 seats.